-C8 Entrance exams

-Entrance exams Entrance exams Yes No

-C8A Does your institution make use o 7

-scores in admission decisions for applicants? r first-time, first-yea ir, degree-seeking X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-COV If yes, place check marks in the a nnranriata havas k solow to reflect you ur institution's polic ios for uso in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

-COA admission for Fall 2012 . appropriate boxes t below to reflect you ui iristitution s polic ies for use in

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Not

-- Submitted
+Submitted Used

-SAT or ACT X
+C8A SAT or ACT X

-ACT only Х
+C8A ACT only X

-SAT and SAT Subject Tests or X
+C8A SAT only X

-COA SAT and SAT Subject Tests or ACT
+C8A SAT and SAT Subject Tests or X

+ACT

-С8Д SAT Subject Tests only
+C8A SAT Subject Tests only X

-OUA Crit Gusjeet redte enly l 1 1
+CUA Orth Gubjoot Footo only

-C8B If your institution will make use of for Fall 2012 , please indicate whim the admissions process): ACT with Writing Component requirements of the component of ich ONE of the follo
+С8В If your institution will make use of applicants for Fall 2014, please in score will be used in the admission ndicate which ONE , , , 0

+C8B ACT with Writing Component req uired

-ACT with Writing component reco -
+ACT with Writing component reco X

-5 . , •

-C8C Please indicate how your institut ion will use the SA T or ACT writing c omponent; check a
+C8C Please indicate how your institut ion will use the SA T or ACT writing o component; check all that apply:

-C8C SAT essay ACT essay
+C8C • · · SAT essay ACT essay Í

-For admission X 4
+C8C For admission

-For placement X
+C8C For placement Χ

-For advising Х
+C8C For advising Х

-In place of an application essay 4
+C8C In place of an application essay

-C8C As a validity check on the application essay
+C8C As a validity check on the

+application essay

-C8C No college policy as of now 1
+C8C No college policy as of now

-Not using essay component 1
+Not using essay component

-• -4

-In addition, does your institution use applicants' tes t scores for acade mic advising?
+In addition, does your institution lemic advising?

-C8D Yes No
+C8D Yes No J

 X

-005 Latest data by which CAT or ACI and for fall DOLLING 1

-Latest date by which SAT or ACT ROLLING -
+CSE Latest date by which SAT or ACT Scores must be re aceived for fall- ]

-COE Latest date by which SAT Subject fall-term admission i resi scores musi be received for
+Latest date by which SAT Subject †

-Tail-term admission
+JUL fall-term admission

+1 Ī

-C8F C8F If necessary, use this space to cl arify your test polic ies (e.g., if tests a re recommended fo or some students,
+C8F If necessary, use this space to cl arify your test police cies (e.a if tests are recommended for some

+C8F , 350 1110 35000 10 01 , , 5 1001 point (5.9., 11 10010

+201

+L

-Cac Please indicate which tests your insti tution uses for place ment (e.g., state tes ts):
+C8G Please indicate which tests your insti tution uses for placer nent (e.g., state test ts):

-SAT X (0.9., 0.0.0 100 ,- 1
+SAT X I

-^
+, , 1

-ACT 1
+ACT SAT Subject Teets

-SAT Subject Tests V -
+C8G C8G SAT Subject Tests X

-C8G CLEP X J
+CLEP X 1 I

-Institutional Exam X 1
+Institutional Exam X

-State Exam (specify): ^ 1
+State Exam (specify):

-• Ī.
+200 !
+1

 Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2010, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enr olled, dearee-seek ing, full-time and part-time first-time . first-vear

+(freshman) students enrolled in Fall 2012, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2010 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+and statement and statement and statement and special differential

+C9 9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2012 who

+- - submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled,

+degree-seeking, first-time, first ' ' •

+include partial test scores (e.g. • • •

+students) or combine other sta

+SAT scores to ACT scores and • •

+at or below; the 75th percentile • •

+at a. solow, the roth percentile , coole is the one and to percent ccc.ca at or abov ··

-C9 Percent submitting SAT scores 91% Number submitting SAT scores 1243 C9 Percent submitting ACT scores Number submitting ACT scores
+C9 Percent submitting SAT scores 95% Number submitting SAT scores 828 C9 Percent submitting ACT scores Number submitting ACT scores

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 430 520
+C9 SAT Critical Reading 440 530

-C9 SAT Math 440 530
+C9 SAT Math 440 540

-SAT Writing
+SAT Writing 410 510

 SAT Essay

 C9 ACT Composite

 C9 ACT Math

 C9 ACT English

-C9 ACT Writing
+C9 ACT Writing ·